 Step Five: Track, Measure and Take Action

 By comparing competencies needed in each role and comparing these to the proficiency of employees currently in that role, leadership can begin building upon employees’ existing strengths, followed by targeting skills gaps and planning for continued learning.

 DIY or Engage a Consultant?

 The competency framework creation process can be complex.
 To ensure that your time is well spent, remember to include your workforce, build upon existing strengths, choose a foundation that is right for your organization and, if necessary, plan for continued learning.
 Should the complexities exceed your organization’s capabilities, don’t hesitate to bring in an outside consultant.
-Learn more about how Avilar’s team of competency framework experts can help you to enrich your workforce.
+Learn more about how Avilar’s team of competency experts can help you to enrich your workforce.

 Updated June 8, 2022